gp247net/cms/readme.md

 - **Step 3**: Configure database

-Default, GP247 uses mysql.
+By default, GP247 uses MySQL.
 The configuration will be saved in the .env file as follows:
 ```
   DB_CONNECTION=mysql
   DB_HOST=127.0.0.1